GovReady/govready-q/Apps.md

 * JavaScript executed by the client browser served as a static asset and referenced by a `<script>` tag.

-* Python scripts executed by the GovReady Q server for `external-function` questions.
+* Python scripts executed by the GovReady-Q server for `external-function` questions.

 Both sources of Javascript execute within the context of pages on the domain that the Q site itself runs on, which means the scripts have access to the page DOM, cookies, localStorage, etc. Server-side Python executes as the local Unix user within the Q Django process.
 These scripts must only be enabled if they are trusted for these environments.